davidmoten/geo/README.md

 So how long should the hashes be that we try to cover the bounding box with?
 This will depend on your aims which might be one or more of minimizing: cpu, url fetch time, financial cost, total data transferred from datastore, database load, 2nd tier load, or a heap of other possible metrics.
 If you could boil things down to a *representative* use case I would suggest that a *reasonable* length of geohash to use to cover a bounding box is:

 ```
+ LBB + 1
-(the maximum length of hash to completely cover the bounding box with one hash) + 1
+ where LBB=the maximum length of hash to completely cover the bounding box with one hash
 ```

-Calling `GeoHash.coverBoundingBox` without a hash length parameter will use the hash length recommended above.
+Calling `GeoHash.coverBoundingBox` without a hash length parameter will use the hash length LBB+1.

 Increasing this value by 1 or 2 should be considered if benchmarking indicates an advantage.